PineappleRind/jsphoon/README.md

 <h3>How can I help?</h3>

 Here's some [information on contributing to Open Source in general](https://opensource.guide/how-to-contribute/).
-A lot of it applies.
+A lot of it applies here.